Common Uses

 Like any other power of attorney assignment, whenever the agent uses their right to act in the presence of the principal this form must be presented to the other party.
 Otherwise, the agent is not legally allowed to act for the principal.

-If the agent is signing a document on behalf of the principal, they must sign and then use the phrase below the signature line “Acting as POA”.
+If the agent is signing a document on behalf of the principal, they must sign and then use the phrase “Acting as POA” below the signature line.

-The completed and signed limited power of attorney form should always be kept in a safe and easy to access place while not in use.
+When not in use, the completed and signed limited power of attorney form should always be kept in a safe and easily accessible place.

 Revoking Limited POA